 Airplane Mode

 You can also put the phone in airplane mode when you are not using any network features.
 Your phone is constantly connecting to different cellular and WiFi networks, so shutting that down means it is doing significantly less work while in your pocket.
+This will mean you no longer get updates or notifications on internet-enabled apps, however.

 Energy Saver Mode

 Most phones also have an energy saver mode.
-These are usually meant to keep your battery going longer when running low, but nothing stops you from using it when you have plenty of charges.
+These are usually meant to keep your battery going longer when running low, but nothing stops you from using it when you have plenty of charge.

 Battery Strains